rushimok73/AWS-SAA-C03-Notes/README.md

 If the EBS volume is ever moved, the key is discarded.

-If a snapshot is made of an encrypted EBS volume, the same data encryption key is used for that snapshot.
+If a snapshot is made of an encrypted EBS volume, the same data encryption key is used for that snapshot to encrypt it.
 Anything made from this snapshot is also encrypted in the same way.

 Every time you create a new EBS volume from scratch, it creates a new data encryption key.